The Global Marine Group is pleased to announce the new ownership of the business by Keppel Infrastructure Fund, a fund managed by Keppel.

 Contact Us

-Understanding the increasingly complex offshore environment and recognizing how multiple seabed users can affect a particular subsea cable venture is essential for both its successful completion and long-term viability.
+Understanding the increasingly complex offshore environment and recognising how multiple seabed users can affect a particular subsea cable venture is essential for both its successful completion and long-term viability.

 The range of challenges at a specific location is typically diverse and specific to the circumstances of that site.
 Consequently, a thorough and precise evaluation of effective working distances must be conducted for all aspects of a given case.